ebraun68/METALtest/README.md

   - S4: Recovery of orders in Reddy et al. 2017, https://doi.org/10.1093/sysbio/syx041 (used to establish reliable clades)
   - S5: Base composition of each taxon in the Jarvis datasets

+### Files
+All nexus treefiles have a taxon block and a trees block (so they can be opened in PAUP* or by FigTree) as well as comments describing their contents.
+The individual trees can be extracted as newick files using the nextrees2newick.sh script described below.
+  - S1: Nexus treefile for the complete allfam dataset
+  - S2: Nexus treefile for the well-sampled allfam dataset
+  - S3: Nexus treefile for both Jarvis datasets
+  - Newick_SVDquartets_exhaustive_nonpasserines.tre:
+  - Newick_SVDquartets_exhaustive_nonpasserines.tre:

+### Figure

 ### Perl program:

 ### wastrid_boot.pl